mzcoder-hub/deformater/README.md

 ## Usage

-This is usage for dformater, its basic and its easy for user to contribute to, theres a feature that you can try the list will be listed below :
+This is usage for dformater, theres a feature that you can try the list will be listed below :

 - Change Format Date to d M Y
 - Extract date into object {day, month, year}

-### Format Date into d M Y
+#### Format Date into d M Y

 ```javascript
 const formatDate = require("dformater");